Keiko Fukuda: Judo career

 During this time, Fukuda lived at the Noe Valley home of one of her students, Shelley Fernandez, and taught judo there in addition to her teaching at the college.
 When the class sizes grew, she shifted the classes to the Sokoji Zen Buddhist temple in the Japantown, San Francisco.
 She named her school the Soko Joshi Judo Club.
 Having settled in the San Francisco Bay Area, Fukuda gave up her Japanese citizenship to become a US citizen.

-In November 1972, following a letter campaign against the rule prohibiting women from being promoted higher than 5th dan, Fukuda (together with her senpai Masako Noritomi (1913–1982)) became the first woman promoted to 6th dan by the Kodokan.
+In November 1972, following a letter campaign against the rule prohibiting women from being promoted to higher than 5th dan, Fukuda and her senpai Masako Noritomi (1913–1982) became the first women promoted to 6th dan by the Kodokan.
 According to Fukuda, "the Kodokan was old fashioned and sexist about belts and ranks".
 In 1973, she published Born for the Mat: A Kodokan kata textbook for women, an instructional book for women about the kata (patterns) of Kodokan judo.
 In 1974, she established the annual Joshi Judo Camp to give female judo practitioners the opportunity to train together.
 That year, she was one of only three women in the world ranked 6th dan in judo.

 In 1990, Fukuda was awarded Japan's Order of the Sacred Treasure, 4th Class (Gold Rays with Rosette), and the United States Judo Incorporated (USJI) Henry Stone Lifetime Contribution to American Judo Award.
 In 2004, she published Ju-No-Kata: A Kodokan textbook, revised and expanded from Born for the Mat, a pictorial guide for performing Ju-no-kata, one of the seven Kodokan kata.
 Fukuda served as a technical adviser for US Women's Judo and the USJI Kata Judges' Certification Sub-committee.
-She also served as a National Kata Judge, and was a faculty member of the USJI National Teachers’ Institute, a member of the USJF Promotion Committee, and a member of the USJF and USJI Women's Sub-committee.
+She also served as a National Kata Judge, and was a faculty member of the USJI National Teachers' Institute, a member of the USJF Promotion Committee, and a member of the USJF and USJI Women's Sub-committee.

-Fukuda held the rank of 9th dan, the second-highest in judo, from two organizations, and in July 2011 received the rank of 10th dan from a third organization.
+Fukuda held the rank of 9th dan, the second-highest in judo, from two organizations, and in July 2011, received the rank of 10th dan from a third organization.
 In 1994, she was the first woman to be awarded a rare red belt (at the time for women still marking the 8th dan rank) in judo by the Kodokan.
-In 2001 the USJF promoted her to USJF 9th dan (red belt) for her lifelong contribution to the art of judo.
-On January 8, 2006, at its annual New Year's Kagami Biraki celebration, the Kodokan promoted Fukuda to the rank of 9th dan—the first time it had awarded this rank to a woman.
+In 2001, the USJF promoted her to USJF 9th dan (red belt) for her lifelong contribution to the art of judo.
+In 2006 the Kodokan awarded Fukuda the 9th degree black belt (9th dan), making her the first woman to hold this rank from any recognized judo organization.
 On July 28, 2011, the promotion board of USA Judo awarded Fukuda the rank of 10th dan, an action which was followed by the USJF's promotion board on September 10, 2011.